webpack/webpack-cli/OPTIONS.md

   --no-output-cross-origin-loading                                                   Negative 'output-cross-origin-loading' option.
   --output-css-chunk-filename <value>                                                Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --output-css-filename <value>                                                      Specifies the filename template of output files on disk.
 You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
 The specified path is joined with the value of the 'output.path' option to determine the location on disk.
+  --output-css-head-data-compression                                                 Compress the data in the head tag of CSS files.
+  --no-output-css-head-data-compression                                              Negative 'output-css-head-data-compression' option.
   --output-devtool-fallback-module-filename-template <value>                         Similar to `output.devtoolModuleFilenameTemplate`, but used in the case of duplicate module identifiers.
   --output-devtool-module-filename-template <value>                                  Filename template string of function for the sources array in a generated SourceMap.
   --output-devtool-namespace <value>                                                 Module namespace to use when interpolating filename template string for the sources array in a generated SourceMap.
 Defaults to `output.library` if not set.
 It's useful for avoiding runtime collisions in sourcemaps from multiple webpack projects built as libraries.